Links on Android Authority may earn us a commission. Learn more.

 Related: The best Amazon devices you can buy

 However, where you can’t top the Fire HD 8 Plus is on price.
 You can double the storage or knock out ads for a slight price increase.
-In our opinion, ditching the ads but staying at 32GB of storage is the best option.
+We think ditching the ads but staying at 32GB of storage is the best option.
 After all, the storage is expandable, so you can always get a microSD card.

 - Alexa at your fingertips